llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 the workloads running inside the containers, this IP network looks like any other and no changes are necessary.

 ![k8s-pod-container-network](/assets/img/k8s-networking/k8s-pod-container-network.svg)
-_Simplified view of inter-Pod and intra-Pod network communication._
+_Conceptual view of inter-Pod and intra-Pod network communication._

 Recall from a previous article that as far as K8s components go, the [kubelet and the kube-proxy](/posts/kubernetes-in-action/#node-components) are responsible for creating pods and applying